sbahn87/testRepos/README.md

 Hello, and thank you for visitng my test repo!

-I included both the Cypress and Postman tests on one repo and each is within it's own folder.
+I have included both the Cypress and Postman tests on one repo and each is within it's own folder.
 I'm grateful to have been able to do this project as I was able to learn a few new things about Postman and will use that knowledge moving forward.

 Please find working examples of Postman tests and requests with global variables set to pass the deck_id to a subsequent request.